Precision therapeutics can individualize depression treatment

 Estimated to affect more than 21 million individuals in the United Stated, major depressive disorder (MDD) is usually treated with psychological therapy and/or antidepressant medication.
 However, up to 40% of MDD patients don’t respond to treatment.
 Understanding if a patient’s ability to metabolize certain medications is impacted by genetic variation is integral to guiding treatment selection.

-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Ann Moyer, M.D., Ph.D., and Paul Jannetto, Ph.D., describe how Mayo Clinic’s approach to precision therapeutics can guide clinicians to prescribe the best treatment for individual patients.
+In this test specific episode of the "Answers From the Lab" podcast, Ann Moyer, M.D., Ph.D., and Paul Jannetto, Ph.D., describe how Mayo Clinic’s approach to precision therapeutics can guide clinicians to prescribe the best treatment for individual patients.

 “OUR PHARMACOGENOMIC TESTING CAN HELP NARROW DOWN THE OPTIONS FOR WHICH MEDICATION MIGHT BE THE MOST EFFECTIVE CHOICE FOR AN INDIVIDUAL PATIENT,” DR. MOYER SAYS.
 “I’D RECOMMEND ESPECIALLY TESTING PATIENTS WHO HAVE TRIED SEVERAL MEDICATIONS AND ARE STILL UNABLE TO ACHIEVE SYMPTOM CONTROL.
 FOR PATIENTS WHO HAVEN’T TRIED ANTIDEPRESSANTS YET, THE TESTING MIGHT SHORTEN THAT TRIAL-AND-ERROR PERIOD.”